ufidon/crypt/labs/lab12/README.md

 ### Task 1 (40%): Using Firewall

-1. Step 1: *Get familiar with ufw:* Find its user manual from command line using
+1. Step 1(4%): *Get familiar with ufw:* Find its user manual from command line using
 ```bash
 man ufw
 ```
 press key 'SPACE' to scroll down, 'q' to quit.

-2. Step 2: *Set the default rules and enable ufw on all VMs:* run the commands on each VM.
+2. Step 2(6%, each command 2%): *Set the default rules and enable ufw on all VMs:* run the commands on each VM.

   * Setup the default policy to *allow*: